allensun623/Android-Security-Analysis/README.md

     - 2659 APKs
     - 905 features

+- Feature values: all feature values are binary
+    - 1 -> detected (contains, exists)
+    - 0 -> not detected (not contains, not exists)

 |  Feature |  Description |
 |  --- | --- |
 | apk_name | The name of cordova apk |